 Stress Incontinence Treatments

+Treatment plans for stress incontinence can include lifestyle changes, medication, pelvic floor exercises, and even surgery for severe cases.
 Pelvic floor exercises or ‘Kegel exercises’ can help to re-educate and strengthen the pelvic floor muscles, restoring bladder control.
-These can be quite tricky to master, and you might find these difficult if you pelvic floor muscles are particularly weak.
-Our ‘Invisible Workout’ series with Pelvic Floor Expert Jane Wake walk you through how to do these.
+These can be quite tricky to master, and you might find these difficult if your pelvic floor muscles are particularly weak.
+Our ‘Invisible Workout’ series with Pelvic Floor Expert Jane Wake walks you through how to do pelvic floor exercises correctly.

 INNOVO offers a compelling and innovative alternative to manual pelvic floor exercises.